umbraco/UmbracoDocs/Umbraco-Heartcore/Backoffice/index.md

 # Working in the backoffice

-On this page you'll find articles about the backoffice that's specific to Heartcore.
+On this page, you'll find articles about the backoffice that are specific to Heartcore.

 ## [Custom Grid Editors](Grid-Editors/)
 An overview of how to create custom Grid Editors.